CAMI-challenge/evaluation/binning/igregor/README.md

 ## Usage

-All scripts require python 2.7 (inc. biopython).
+All scripts require python 2.7 (including biopython).
 The evaluation framework is distributed as a python package (algbioi).
 Individual evaluation scripts are contained in package (algbioi.eval), helper functionality in (algbioi.com).
 To run the scripts, you need to set the PYTHONPATH variable pointing to the folder that contains the main (algbioi) package.
-You can run any script with option -h to get all available options.
+You can run any of the following script with -h to get all available options.

-### Precision and Recall inc. correction
+### Precision and Recall including correction

 Standard use:
 ```